coast-framework/coast/README.md

 ## What is this?

 Coast is a full stack web framework written in Clojure for small teams or solo developers.
-It uses a relational database and renders html on the sever without javascript which allows you to ship your web applications faster.
+It uses a relational database and renders html on the server without javascript which allows you to ship your web applications faster.

 ## Getting Started